Set your preferred locations for a better search. You can sign up here.

 Benjamin George (Conductor), Boulez Ensemble (Ensemble)

 During Pierre Boulez’s tenure as music director of the BBC Symphony Orchestra in the early 1970s, the BBC produced a series of TV documentaries that introduced the young George Benjamin to the music of composers such as Stravinsky, Schoenberg, Varèse, and Ives.
 Not long afterward, while still a teenager, he began his composition studies with Boulez’s former teacher Olivier Messiaen.
 Now one of the foremost musicians of our time, Benjamin closes the Pierre Boulez Saal season, appearing in multiple artistic capacities.
 Leading the Boulez Ensemble, he conducts Boulez’s …explosante-fixe… of 1993 in addition to his own Three Inventions and Oliver Knussen’s Two Organa, written in 1995.
+The concert will open with Gedrängte Form by the late Wolfgang Rihm, who dedicated the piece to Benjamin.

 Artistic depiction of the event